We require that you make an appointment for all acupuncture visits. NEW clients must book by phone: 510.526.5056.

-You may choose to save time and download our new client forms, then print, fill them out and bring them with you to your first appointment.
+If this option is available to you, please download our new client forms, then print, fill them out and bring them with you to your first appointment.

-During your initial visit, the acupuncturist on duty will briefly meet with you privately before your treatment to discuss your concerns.
-The acupuncturist may take your pulses, look at your tongue, ask some questions, recommend a treatment plan and give you a brief orientation.
+During your initial visit, the acupuncturist on duty will briefly meet with you before your treatment to discuss your concerns.
+The acupuncturist may take your pulses, ask some questions, recommend a treatment plan and give you a brief clinic orientation.

 The acupuncture treatment will take place in our community room.
 The treatment space is a quiet area – please talk sparingly and always in a whisper to avoid disturbing others.
 You can choose any available recliner, but please check with the acupuncturist before you select the last available table.
-Your treatment length is flexible, depending on your needs.
+Your treatment length is at most 1 hour.
 We encourage you to rest for at least 20-30 minutes, but you can rest longer if you prefer.
+Your practitioner will keep track of time and come over to remove your needles and end the session after 1 hour has elapsed.

 If you need attention during your treatment, or feel ready to have your needles removed, please wave or make eye contact to get the acupuncturist’s attention.